Self-Driving Cars Are Stuck In Park Without This...

 Why AV requires more than just a large volume of data

-When thinking about machine learning and artificial intelligence projects, there’s often a belief that problems can be overcome by feeding the model large volumes of data.
+When thinking about machine learning and artificial intelligence projects, conventional wisdom claims these problems can be overcome by feeding the model larger volumes of data.
 However, with autonomous vehicles we are seeing that mass quantities of data are not enough.
 For example, Tesla has over 3 billion miles worth of data for their self-driving cars and are still only at Level 2 out of 5.

 Types of annotations needed for smart training data

 For powering the AI behind autonomous vehicles, multiple types of annotations are required.
 These include but are not limited to:

 - Bounding boxes

 - Semantic segmentation

 The ML models that drive autonomous vehicles must process and interpret data from multiple systems simultaneously.
 Cameras record 2-D and 3-D images and video.
 Radar is used for long, medium, and short-range distances using radio waves.
 Light detection and ranging (LiDAR) technology is used to map distance to surrounding objects.

 To properly train the multiple models and neural networks, a variety of annotations are required to identify and contextual things like road lines, traffic signals, road signs, objects in and near the road, depth and distance, pedestrians, and all the other relevant information on the road.
 While it’s important to have accurate segmentations down to the pixel level and tight bounding boxes, you also want annotators you trust to apply subjective judgements.